 The advantage of using food colouring is that you probably have some in your pantry.
 If not, it’s readily available at supermarkets and cake decorating stores.
 Also, food colouring is edible, so you can use your everyday kitchen utensils and pans for dyeing.
 Other dyes—including acid dyes and some botanical dyes—may be toxic.
 It’s recommended that you have a set of dedicated dyeing utensils when using these types of dye.

 It is important that you use wool or a blend with a high proportion of wool.
 Wool is a protein fibre and will take up the colour well.
 Plant fibres such as cotton and linen require different dyes and techniques to obtain effective results.
 Man-made fibres will also react differently to wool, although fibre with some nylon or acrylic can be used.

 I have dyed both roving (tops) and spun yarn with food colours.
 If you're using spun yarn, it's best to wind it into a skein to ensure good contact with the dye.
 I enjoy dyeing roving prior to spinning it into yarn to create unique colour effects.

 What You’ll Need (And Why)

 - White vinegar: Vinegar is mildly acidic and helps the dye bind to the wool fibres.

 - Containers: These are to mix the dyes in.
-I keep my empty dishwashing liquid bottles to use for dyeing, but disposable cups or empty glass jars are also great to use.
+I keep my empty dishwashing liquid bottles for dyeing, but disposable cups or empty glass jars are also great.